Skip to navigation Skip to content

 9

-If there is no DMA Referral, the SSO must review both the query and JCA report.
+The SSO must review both the query and JCA report if there is no DMA Referral.

-Where SSO determines a JCA review is not required, they will:
+Where a SSO determines a JCA review is not required:

 • finalise Direct SSO referral in TSC database with the outcome

-Where SSO determines further review by Assessment Services is required and the JCA query:
+Where SSO determines further review by Assessment Services is required and JCA has not been accepted:

 10